Gardening, waste and recycling

 Compost Revolution have partnered with 40 local councils across Australia to offer discounts on home composting products and provide free online tutorials to help you set up and manage a worm farm, compost bin or bokashi bucket.

-Some FACS Housing apartment buildings are located near community gardens or have common area gardens where worm farming or composting is available.
+Some DCJ Housing apartment buildings are located near community gardens or have common area gardens where worm farming or composting is available.
 If you and your neighbours are interested in communal worm farming, composting or a community garden in your area contact your client service team to find out if it is possible.